lindi-imre/flutter-multiple-page-example/README.md

 I just simple created a bottom navigation bar, there are four buttons in the nav bar but you can switch only between chat and dashboard page.
 If you want to create something similar, you need to check the home, dashoard and chat.dart files.

-Click to the start if that was useful for you.
+Click to the star if that was useful for you.